BeefreeSDK/beefree-sdk-mcp-example-demo/README.md

 - [uv](https://docs.astral.sh/uv/) for package management (recommended)
 - Beefree SDK account (If you already have an account, you can [get your credentials here](https://developers.beefree.io/).
 If you're new to Beefree SDK, you can [sign up for a free account](https://developers.beefree.io/signup).)
 - OpenAI API key
+- Beta access.
+Learn how to request access to the beta in our [Beefree SDK MCP Server (Beta) documentation](https://docs.beefree.io/beefree-sdk/early-access/beefree-sdk-mcp-server-beta).

 ## Quick start